About the AI Explorer

 How?

-The Harvard Art Museums collects artificially-generated data on artworks from six different AI and computer-vision services: Amazon Rekognition, Clarifai, Imagga, Google Vision, Microsoft Cognitive Services, and Azure OpenAI.
+The Harvard Art Museums collects artificially-generated data on artworks from six different AI and computer-vision services: Amazon Rekognition, Clarifai, Imagga, Google Vision, Microsoft Cognitive Services, Azure OpenAI, and Anthropic's Claude (via AWS Bedrock).
 For each artwork, these services produce interpretations otherwise known as “annotations” that include generated descriptions, tags, and captions as well as object, face, and text recognition.
 When a user searches for a keyword, this site takes the user-inputted keyword and finds artworks that contain a matching machine-generated tag or phrase.
 From there, the user can go to an individual artwork to see and compare the annotations from the AI services.

 What?